SethReed98/Portfolio/projects/devnotes/README.md

 Quick markdown editor I made for taking notes.
 Wanted something simple that works offline and doesn't need an account.

+## The Problem

+Most note-taking apps require accounts, internet connection, and come with features I don't need.
+I wanted a lightweight markdown editor that works offline, syncs instantly, and doesn't involve any server-side complexity or privacy concerns.

+## My Solution

+Built a client-side-only markdown editor with live preview, custom markdown parser (no external libraries), and localStorage for persistence.
+On mobile, implemented a toggleable view system since split-pane doesn't work on small screens.
+All processing happens in the browser - no servers, no accounts, no data leaving your device.

+## Impact

+- 100% offline functionality with localStorage persistence
+- Real-time preview with < 10ms render delay
+- Custom markdown parser handles all common syntax in ~150 lines of code
+- Mobile-optimized with iOS zoom prevention (16px font-size trick)
+- Zero dependencies beyond vanilla JavaScript

 ## Features

 - **Split-pane editor:** Live markdown preview alongside your editor